philippelt/netatmo-api-python/usage.md

 Return : a WelcomeData object.
 This object contains most administration properties of Welcome cameras accessible to the user and the last data pushed by the cameras to the Netatmo servers.

+Raise a lnetatmo.NoDevice exception if no camera is available for the given account.

 Properties, all properties are read-only unless specified: